vita-student-projects/2dhumanposeestimation_gr1/README.md

 In conclusion, the results we obtained from our two contributions show some promise, and they probably deserve more exploration with the hope of reaching state-of-the-art performance.

 First, the Swin backbone improves inference time, in spite of taking more space in memory.
-Its precision is not really satisfactory, but we know transformers to be quite sensitive to learning hyperparameter choice.
-We used the same hyperparameters as for ShuffleNet, but that was probably not the most appropriate choice given the radically different architectures of the two backbones.
+Its precision is not really satisfactory, but we used the same hyperparameters as for ShuffleNet: that was probably not the most appropriate choice given the radically different architectures of the two backbones.

 The pruning definitely shows promise as well: it has the double benefit of speeding up inference and reducing model size.
 More pruning iterations and a sparser representation (if the hardware supports it) would probably further enhance those qualities
-To reach higher AP we should probably start by exploration the learning hyperparameter space to find better suited candidates.
-It would probably we worth training the model on COCO as well to get higher performance.
+To reach higher AP we should probably start by exploring the learning hyperparameter space to find better suited candidates.
+It would probably be worth training the model on COCO as well to get higher performance.

 Finally, we should look for better baselines to assess our contibutions: the absence of results for SuffleNetv2k16 and the suprisingly low AP for ResNet50-CrowdPose make it difficult to evaluate the impact of backbone change and pruning on performance.